biswaone/blog/content/posts/learning-rust/part1.md

 	fmt.Printf("Value: %d\n", *ref) // Prints: Value: 30
 }
 ```
 This Go program compiles and runs, correctly printing 30.
 How?
+The Go compiler performs what's known as **escape analysis**.

+Escape analysis is a compile-time process where the compiler determines if a variable's memory address "escapes" the function it was created in.
+If a variable is only used within its function, it can be safely allocated on the stack, which is very fast.
+However, if a reference to the variable is returned or shared in a way that it could be used after the function finishes (like in our example), it's said to "escape."
+To ensure memory safety, the compiler moves the escaped variable to the heap.
+This prevents a dangling pointer but can introduce the hidden performance cost of heap allocation and garbage collection.

-The Go compiler performs escape analysis.
-It detects that a reference to arr "escapes" the function's scope.
+In our Go code, the compiler detects that a reference to arr "escapes" the getElementRef function's scope.
 To prevent a memory bug, it automatically allocates arr on the heap instead of the stack.

-You can see this happening if you build with the {{< highlight bash "hl_inline=true" >}}go build -gcflags="-m" escapeAnalysis.go{{< /highlight >}} I see the below getting logged to the command line.
+You can see this happening if you build with the {{< highlight bash "hl_inline=true" >}}go build -gcflags="-m" escapeAnalysis.go{{< /highlight >}} command, which logs the following:

 ``` bash
 # command-line-arguments